Wedding Photographer at Hampton Court House

 - The venue is exclusively yours for the day.

-- For larger weddings, you can opt to erect a marquee with a capacity of 500 in the gardens.
+- For larger weddings, you can erect a marquee with a capacity of 500 in the gardens.

 During the vows and exchange of rings, the couple only have eyes for each other and seem oblivious to their photographers’ presence.
 Many say they’re worried about this beforehand, but I’ve never received a complaint that I was distracting.
 It just doesn’t happen.

-As noted above, photography of the signing is not allowed, but there is a blank dummy register provided for some posed shots.
-I always find this a point of some amusement and self-consciousness and couples’ often ‘ham it up’.
-This rule is slightly silly as the register is a public document, but one has to abide by the rules.
+Photography of the schedule is allowed, and a blank dummy register is provided for some posed shots afterwards.
+I always find this a point of amusement and self-consciousness, and couples often ‘ham it up’.

 Bo and Greg go through the pretend signing with enthusiasm and a little humour.